Ryan-Yanlong/Ryan-Yanlong.github.io/_pages/about.md

 ---
 ## Outside of my research

 Outside of my research, I enjoy photography📷 and alpine skiing⛷️.
-I am particularly passionate about film photograph, and I often shoot with a Hasselblad 503CW and an 80mm CF T lens.
+I am particularly passionate about film photograph, and I often shoot with a Hasselblad 503CW.
 Alongside film, I also work with digital photography.
 [Here](/photography/)are some of my photos.